machingclee/machingclee.github.io/static/media/015-tiemetable-system.82f476b0.md

 <Example>

-**Problem 1 (Not easy to have clear separation of responsibility among services).**  From CSR point of view, a service is just an interface to handle a  request, and *nothing more*, that causes the problem.
+**Problem 1 (Not easy to have clear separation of responsibility among services).**  From CSR point of view, a service is just an interface, and *nothing more*, that causes the problem.

-As time goes by, developer is easy to build *multiple services* serving a similar purpose.
+As time goes by, developer is easy to build *multiple services* (i.e., classes) serving a similar purpose.

 Suppose I have a project system, now I want to design a service to let project owner add someone as a member.
 You can go either way: